 Report coverage |

-This report forecasts revenue growth and provides an analysis of the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the anxiety disorder and depression treatment market on the basis of product, indication, and region:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the global anxiety disorders and depression treatment market report based on drug type, indication, distribution channel, and region:

 Anticonvulsants